 About the Dayton Literary Peace Prize

-political points of view.
-Additionally, The Ambassador Richard C. Holbrooke Distinguished Achievement
+religions, and political points of view.
+Additionally, the Ambassador Richard C. Holbrooke Distinguished Achievement

-include Wendell Berry, Taylor Branch, Geraldine Brooks, Louise Erdrich, Barbara Kingsolver, Nicholas
+Berry, Taylor Branch, Geraldine Brooks, Louise Erdrich, John Irving, Barbara Kingsolver, Nicholas Kristof and Sheryl

 Press release in PDF format.